todd-gavin/DSCI550-PixstoryDatasetAnalysisVisualizations/README.md

 ## ImageSpace
+NASA JPL Memex Image Space is an open-source software tool developed by NASA's Jet Propulsion Laboratory (JPL) that is designed to provide scalable and distributed processing for large-scale image analysis.
+The Image Space tool can process petabytes of satellite images and other large-scale remote sensing data, and it uses Apache Spark for distributed computing.
+It also includes a range of image processing algorithms such as image segmentation, feature extraction, and object detection.
+Image Space is intended for use in various applications, such as environmental monitoring, disaster response, and national security.
+- To setup and run ImageSpace, please refer to file `setup_daniil.ipynb` inside of directory `/8_Imagespace`.

 ## MEMEX GeoParser Application
+NASA JPL Memex GeoParser is an open-source software tool developed by NASA's Jet Propulsion Laboratory.
+It automatically extracts and geolocates information from unstructured text data using NLP techniques and machine learning algorithms.
+GeoParser is primarily used for geolocating data, such as identifying the geographic coordinates of a location mentioned in a document or website.
+- To setup and run GeoParser Application, please refer to file `GeoParserAppSetup.md` inside of directory `/9_MEMEXGeoParser`.

 ## Report Questions
 1. Why did you select your 5 D3 visualizations?
+`Daniil, Tania, Jai`
 2. How are they answering and showing off your features from assignments 1 and 2 and the work you did?
+`Daniil, Tania, Jai`
 3. Did Image Space allow you to find any similarity between the Pixstory story images that previously was not easily discernible?
+`Todd`
 4. What type of location data showed up in your data?
 Any correlations not previously seen, e.g., from assignment 1?
+`Todd`
 5. Also include your thoughts about Image Space and ImageCat – what was easy about using them?
 What wasn’t?
+`Todd`